-Renewable energy resources are divided into two categories, Tier I and Tier II, with Tier I resources including solar energy, wind, biomass, methane, geothermal, ocean, and fuel cells, and Tier II resources including hydroelectric power other than pumped storage generation and waste-to-energy.
-Although minimum percentage requirements are specified for Tier I and Tier II resources, Tier I resources can be used to comply with the Tier II standard.
+Renewable energy resources are divided into two categories, Tier I and Tier II, with Tier I resources including solar energy, wind, biomass, methane, geothermal, ocean, and fuel cells, and Tier II resources including hydroelectric power other than pumped storage generation and waste-to-energy.6 Although minimum percentage requirements are specified for Tier I and Tier II resources, Tier I resources can be used to comply with the Tier II standard.
 In addition, a minimum requirement is carved out specifically for solar energy.
 The REPS Act allows an electricity supplier to begin receiving and accumulating renewable energy credits as of January 1, 2006.

-The REPS Act required that the Public Service Commission of the District of Columbia ("Commission") adopt regulations, or orders, governing the application and transfer of renewable energy credits ("RECs") and implementation of the REPS Act.
-The Commission was also tasked with establishing standards to account for customer generation from eligible renewable resources.
+The REPS Act required that the Public Service Commission of the District of Columbia ("Commission") adopt regulations, or orders, governing the application and transfer of renewable energy credits and implementation of the REPS Act.
 The RPS rules became effective upon the publication of the Notice of Final Rulemaking in the D.C.
 Register on January 18, 2008.
+The Commission's Rules can be found in Chapter 29 of 15 DCMR.
+As part of its RPS rules, the Commission established a process for certifying eligible generators.
+The certification process includes a streamlined application that the Commission developed.
+Renewable generators do not need to submit as much documentation for the streamlined application and the Commission is required to take action in a shorter period of time.